h26k2/node-gui-scraper/README.md

 - run this command for using the app `npm start`
 - you can access the app on port `8080`
     - open your browser and go to `localhost:8080` for accessing the app

+### Getting Started

+Below is your step by step guide to using the application for crawling the web pages